burakmetehan/CENG140-THE2-Tester/README.md

 - After, there is a block of float numbers.
 These are result of the function 8.
 - After, there is a line of integer numbers.
 This is result of the function 9.
 - After, there is a line of integer numbers.
 This is result of the function 10.

+## Disclaimer
+The tester does not have to be error free.
+There is no guarantee of the accuracy of the inputs or results.